Getting help from a credit counsellor

 Both not-for-profit organizations and for-profit companies offer credit counselling services.

 Do your research to find a trustworthy organization and a qualified counsellor.
-Make sure you know what services they offer and how much it will cost.
+Make sure you know what services they offer and how much they cost.

 Research the agency’s reputation